Seiger/sCommerce/docs/pages/management.md

 You can also hide or show certain fields in a product or order, as well rename certain fields so that the store manager has a clearer idea of which functionality a particular field has.

+## Currencies

+The Currencies tab provides tools for managing the exchange rates between currencies used in your store.
+Unlike other tabs, the list of available currencies is not configured directly here but is instead registered on the Settings tab.
+This allows administrators to define which currencies are available for use in the store while maintaining flexibility in managing their exchange rates.

+All exchange rate values are stored in a configuration file located at `core/custom/config/seiger/settings/sCommerceCurrencies.php`.
+The data is saved in the form of an array, ensuring quick access and easy modification when needed.
+This approach allows the system to maintain consistency while simplifying integration with other modules or custom functionalities.

+The tab is designed to help administrators easily update exchange rates relative to the store's base currency.
+This ensures that all prices displayed to customers are accurate and consistent, even when dealing with multiple currencies.
+While automation of exchange rate updates may be integrated in the future, the current design prioritizes manual control for precision and reliability.

 ## Custom tab